ripienaar/nats-roundtripper/README.md

  * Failover is free with no additional components like load balancers
  * Geo failover and fallback is free with no additional components like global dns
  * Long running connections are used for microservices speeding up connection handling
- * NATS support canary deploys, gradual deploys and more
+ * NATS support canary deploys, gradual deploys, traffic shaping or more
+ * NATS, being subject and interest based, does not need any additional infrastructure for service discovery

 Moving to NATS as transport for microservices can be a big job, implementing a `http.RoundTripper` means your existing microservices can be hosted on nats with minimal changes.

+You can see it in action [on YouTube](https://www.youtube.com/watch?v=qZ7fww7_s7A) doing geo failover.

 ### Example?

+#### Server / Microservice

 See the [Weather Service](examples/weather)